SQ2KRR/EU1KY-Analyzer-2026/README.md

 ## Firmware download

-For normal use, download the current release from:
+The recommended way to obtain the firmware is through the GitHub Releases page:

 ### ➡️ [Latest Release](https://github.com/SQ2KRR/EU1KY-Analyzer-2026/releases/latest)

-The release provides:
+The current release contains:

 - `EU1KY_Analyzer_2026_v2.1.bin`
 - `EU1KY_Analyzer_2026_v2.1.hex`
 - `EU1KY_Analyzer_2026_v2.1_sources.zip`

-The `.bin` file is the simplest choice for users who only want to install the firmware.
+For users who only want to install the firmware, the `.bin` file is normally the simplest choice.

 ---